Razzakov: Air

-Razzaqov is served by Isfana Airport built during the Soviet period.
+Razzakov is served by Isfana Airport built during the Soviet period.
 Currently it only offers flights to Bishkek.
 Isfana Airport started its operations in the 1940s as a landing strip near the town.
 After Kalacha Airport serving Sülüktü was closed, Isfana Airport started serving the residents of Sülüktü as well.
 The current runway and terminal of Isfana Airport were built in 1974.
 In the late 1980s, Isfana Airport stopped its operation because of technical problems.
 It remained closed for twenty years.
 In 2007, after the terminal and the track were repaired, the airport was reopened.
 It was temporarily closed in early 2014, but was re-opened later that year.

 Isfana Airport is a regional class 3C airport.
 The runway has a weight limit of 22 tons and has no instrument landing facilities and operates only during daylight hours.
 Although Isfana Airport is near the border with Tajikistan, it has no customs and border control checks and serves flights only within Kyrgyzstan.